GSA/jobkit/README.md

 You should now be able to preview the site on your local machine at [http://localhost:4000/](http://localhost:4000/).

+### Structure
+JobKit is currently a single page website, but is architected to easily allow additional content and functionality features.

+* `_layouts/` - Contains any page layouts needed for the site.
+Currently, the only layout is `home.html`.
+Any additional layouts created should be located here.
+* `pages` - Any site pages should be contained here.
+Currently, the only page is `landing.html`.
+* `_includes/` - Contains any page components.
+Items that are or may be used more than once should be included as a component and located here.
+For items in this folder, use the `{% include file_name.html %}` syntax to pull the content of the file in to your page.

+Current includes are:
+** `head.html`
+** `header.html`
+** `sidenav.html`
+** `styles.html`
+** `components/footer--medium.html`
+** `components/hero.html`

+NOTE: items in the `_includes/components` folders are organized here so that they overwrite the original files used in the [uswds-template](https://github.com/18F/uswds-jekyll).

 ### Contributing content and code

 1. Fork the repository (or clone it if you have commit access)